zombiestruck/Houdini-Register/README.md

 - When running this on your site, you need your sub-domain to be proxying off port 4444 (or whatever port you set in Config.js).
 So edit your nginx or apache configuration, add this line `proxy_pass http://localhost:3000/;`.
 This might be helpful: https://www.linode.com/docs/web-servers/nginx/use-nginx-reverse-proxy/

-LATEST UPDATE:

- - Users may choose their penguins colour upon registration.